People managers make decisions all the time as part of their jobs. Ethical management means different things to different people.

 One of the key aspects of good ethical management is knowing how best to avoid ethical dilemmas happening to begin with.
 In order to be able to reach such a stage, it’s important to make sure that all members of your team, and ideally everyone working in the organisation, gets appropriate training.
 Moreover, all employees should have a clear understanding of the code of conduct.

-Ultimately, any ethics program or training that you put in place must turn into changes of behaviour within the workplace.
+Ultimately, any ethics in management programme or training that you put in place must turn into changes of behaviour within the workplace.
+Consider ethics in performance management and human resource management.

 According to Nathaniel Lemke, a business writer at Uktopwriters: